Cameras for Machine Vision

 Industrial cameras capture important information, store and archive it, and allow users or software to make decisions based on the image information.

-Assisted by industrial cameras, machine vision systems can measure and count products, calculate their weight or volume, and inspect goods at top speed with respect to predefined characteristics.
-Furthermore, they automatically extract limited, but crucial, information from huge quantities of data, or they help experts interpret images by filtering, optimizing and supplementing the image itself, or by facilitating quick retrieval and availability of the data.
+Without the use of visual data from the camera, this would not be possible.
+Machine vision systems can, for example, measure and count products, calculate their weight or volume, and inspect goods at top speed with respect to their predefined characteristics.
+Furthermore, they automatically extract limited, but crucial, information from huge quantities of data, or they help experts interpreting images by filtering, optimizing, supplementing, or quickly retrieving and making them available..
+They work tirelessly and neutrally, and perform consistently.